Skip to content

 Short Description:

-Provide enterprise and user support for implementing, troubleshooting, and maintaining Information Technology (IT) systems.
-Help manage day-to-day IT operations, monitoring, and problem resolution for all clients, servers, storage, network devices, mobile devices, etc. Bachelor’s degree in a technical discipline from an accredited college or university.
-Five years of additional system administration experience may be substituted for a Bachelor’s degree.
+A Security Systems Administrator provides enterprise and user support for implementing, troubleshooting, and maintaining Information Technology (IT) systems.
+They help manage day-to-day IT operations, monitoring, and problem resolution for all clients, servers, storage, network devices, mobile devices, etc. They also support compliance efforts by ensuring security policies and procedures are consistently applied.
+Collaboration with IT and security teams is essential to maintain a secure and resilient environment.

 Duties / Responsibilities: